ncm/nytm-spelling-bee/article.md

 The loop walks the `out` array, pairing each byte with its corresponding score and a bit position from `bits`.
-The output is built of `u8` bytes instead of proper Rust characters because operations on character and string types are slowed by runtime error checking and conversions.
+The output is built of `u8` bytes instead of proper Rust characters because operations on character and string types would be slowed by runtime error checks and conversions.
 (The algorithm used here only works with ASCII anyhow.)
 Unlike in the C++ code, the `out` elements are initialized twice (although it's possible the optimizer elides that).
 People complain